NaumanHussain00/InvoiceGenerator/backend/README.md

 # Invoice Backend API

-A RESTful API for managing customers and invoices built with Node.js, Express, TypeScript, and Prisma.
+A RESTful API for managing customers, products, invoices, credits, and customer ledger built with Node.js, Express, TypeScript, and Prisma.

 ## 🚀 Tech Stack